Uruguay–Vietnam relations

 Vietnam has an embassy in Buenos Aires, Argentina, the ambassador being concurrent to Uruguay.
 Uruguay has an embassy in Hanoi.

 Both countries are members of the Group of 77.

+History

+Both countries established diplomatic relations on 11 August 1993.
+And in 2011, Uruguay opened its embassy in Hanoi.

 Economic relations

 Bilateral trade is being intensely promoted.
 Uruguay is selling beef, historically its main export commodity, to Vietnam.
 In 2012, Uruguay took part in the Vietnam-Latin America Forum.